raynamharris/DissociationTest/scripts/04_candidategenes.md

 that respond to chemical dissociation are up-regulated or down-regulated following fear-conditioning.

-The number of differential gene expression in the harris data set and then the Cho data sets at 4 h and 30 min.

-    # read data and set factors
-    dissociation <- read.csv("../results/volcanoTreatment.csv", header = T, row.names = 1)
-    dissociation$direction <- factor(dissociation$direction, c("HOMO", "none", "DISS"))

 In the Cho et al. data, there are 9 differentially expressed genes after 4 hours with LFC &gt; 1.
 But there are 35 with lfc &gt; 0.25.
 I will go with those since that is about the cuttoff used in the Cho paper.